 Is your child taking grammar school exams in September?
 Gemma explains how to maximise the next five months to boost 11 plus performance and confidence.

 Summer term 2023

 2nd May – 27th June | Tuesdays 5pm–5.45pm

 This eight-week course covers the trickiest topics across English, maths, non-verbal and verbal reasoning.

-Grammar school exams take place in September and October of Year 6.
-Most schools have one exam taking place on one day while others use multiple exams.
-Application deadlines vary, with applications tending to open in May and close during the summer term.
+Grammar school exams take place in September while your child is in Year 6.
+Application deadlines vary, with applications tending to open in April to June and close during the summer term.
 It's worthwhile to familiarise yourself with your target school's admission process on their website.

 Although the timing and structure of the exam papers vary between schools and regions, the content of the test is very similar across the country.
 Your child will be assessed on:

 Competition for grammar school entry across the UK is fierce, so we strongly recommend ensuring your child has ample time to practice so they feel confident on exam day.